collectiveaccess/ProvidenceDocs/_source/developer/web_api/graphql/search.rst

 The set of records checked by an ``exists`` query can be restricted to one or more types by setting the optional ``restrictToTypes`` parameter to a list of types fot the specified ``table``.
 If omitted, all types will be included.

-The ``values`` return value contains a list of query values and the ids of records containing those values.
+The ``values`` return value contains a list of query values and the ids and idnos (identifiers) of records containing those values.
 Within each ``values`` list item the ``id`` value contains the database id value for the first matched record.
 The ``ids`` return value contains a list of all matches.
+Similarly, for identifiers ``idno`` contains the identifer for the first matched record while ``idnos`` contains the complete list of matching identifiers.

 The ``exists`` query will return `all` values, whether they exist in the database or not.
 Values without matches will return ``id`` and ``ids`` as null.